January 8, 2022 - May 9, 2022 Area C Fine Arts or Language

 |Course Number||Section||Credits||Days||Time||Building||Room||Instructor||Currently Enrolled||Max Seats||Current Wait List||

 |No/Low Cost Books|

-Notes on course number 24564:This course will meet asynchronously during the Spring 2022 semester.
+Notes on course number 24524:This course will meet on campus during the Spring 2022 semester.
+Face covering are strongly encouraged inside all campus buildings, particularly within classrooms and offices.
 Please consult the syllabus in D2L for further instructions and/or contact the course instructor or department chair via email if you have additional questions.
-All students are required to complete an assignment in D2L by 4pm on January 20th or they will be reported as a no show.
-Students should consult the Academic Calendar, Final Exam Schedule, and check their syllabus for the date of final exam.
-Students who are in the US on an F1 visa should contact the International Student Services Office before registering for a Distance Learning course.
+All students are required to attend class or complete an assignment by 4pm on January 20th or they will be reported as a No Show.
+Students should consult Academic Calendar, Final Exam Schedule, and check their syllabus for information concerning final exam dates.
+Seats in classrooms will be assigned on or before the first day of class.

 A waitlist is a list of students who have requested to be notified should a seat become available in a course that is filled to capacity.
 A student whose name is on the list is guaranteed the opportunity to register for an open seat before it is offered to the general campus.